-- DOSAGE AND ADMINISTRATION Bacterial Vaginosis (female patients 12 years of age and older): Administer a single 2-gram packet of granules once orally, without regard to the timing of meals.
-(2.1) - Trichomoniasis (patients 12 years of age and older): Administer a single 2-gram packet of granules once orally, without regard to the timing of meals.
+- Bacterial Vaginosis (adult women): Administer a single 2-gram packet of granules once orally, without regard to the timing of meals.
+(2.1) - Trichomoniasis (adults): Administer a single 2-gram packet of granules once orally, without regard to the timing of meals.
 Treat sexual partners with the same dose and at the same time.
 (2.2) - Sprinkle entire contents of packet onto applesauce, yogurt or pudding and consume all of the mixture within 30 minutes without chewing or crunching the granules.
 A glass of water may be taken after the administration of SOLOSEC to aid in swallowing.
 (2.3) - SOLOSEC is not intended to be dissolved in any liquid.
 (2.3)

-.....DOSAGE FORMS AND STRENGTHS
+.....
+DOSAGE FORMS AND STRENGTHS......